-By applying the mathematics of non-commutative geometry to a general framework related to quantum gravity formulated in terms of Ashtekar variables and to the question of how to reconcile Einsteins theory of relativity with quantum mechanics we discovered after ten years of analysis a surprisingly simply algebra, which now provides the foundation of our work.
+By applying the mathematics of non-commutative geometry to a general framework related to quantum gravity formulated in terms of Ashtekar variables and to the question of finding a theory of quantum gravity we discovered after ten years of analysis a surprisingly simply algebra, which now provides the foundation of our work.

 This algebra, which we call the quantum holonomy-diffeomorphism (QHD) algebra, contains two types of basic elements: the first type simply encodes how objects are moved around in an abstract 3-dimensional space (holonomy-diffeomorphisms) and the second type generates translations on the spectrum of the algebra generated by the first type of elements.

 Together these two types of elements generate a generalized form of quantum mechanics of diffeomorphisms.

 Why is this interesting?

 There are several reasons, mathematically conceptionally, and philosophically.

-- The QHD algebra naturally involves what is called the canonical commutation relations of quantum gravity.
+- The QHD algebra naturally involves what is called the canonical commutation relations of a gauge theory.
 Specifically, the canonical commutation relations emerge as the infinitesimal limit of the central algebraic relation in the QHD algebra.
-This implies that the QHD algebra automatically involves the key ingredient of a theory of quantum gravity, namely the kinematical sector.
+This implies that the QHD algebra automatically involves the key ingredient of a theory based on gauge fields, namely the kinematical sector.
 This can either be a Yang-Mills theory — the type of theory, that describes the strong and electro-weak interactions in the standard model of particle physics — or gravity formulated in terms of Ashtekar variables.
 It is surprising that an algebra with this basic characteristics has not previously been studied.